Six ways to designate your tasks the appropriate level of priority.

 Alec Mackenzie, The Time Trap, Fourth Edition, Chapter 7, Inadequate Planning.

-It seems that Lee did not specify how many tasks you should list, but it seems to be commonly-accepted these days that you should limit the number of tasks to six.
+It seems that Lee did not specify how many tasks you should list, but it’s commonly-accepted these days that you should limit the number of tasks to six.

 My interpretation of the method is as follows: